rafaelsf80/G-Suite-Retail-Demo/README.md

 2) Open the spreadsheet backend to see the data.

-3) If you want to customize content, you need to create a copy a copy of the spreadsheet, publish the two scripts and finally change the two URLs accordingly in the code
+3) If you want to customize content, you need to create a copy of the spreadsheet, publish the two scripts and finally change the two URLs accordingly in the code
 (D4WSyncAdapter.java)

 4) Click Refresh on the apk to see the changes